Work and study Chinese in Xiamen: my experience

 When I returned to China, in September 2014, I moved to Xiamen.
-To see new places in China after leaving 3 years in Kunming, but above all, to live near the sea.
+To see new places in China after lived 3 years in Kunming, but above all, to live near the sea.
 They say that those who are born near the sea are never accustomed to living far from it.
 In my case, it wasn’t just a saying, it was a fact.

 Xiamen (厦门) is an island in Fujian province (福建).
 It is in the southeast of China, not far from Taiwan.
 The whole island is a big city, modern and developed.
 There is a lot of Chinese tourism that comes to enjoy the good climate and its air without pollution and many foreigners that come to do business.